Wesley Renfro, Chair

-The legal studies major examines the questions of law from many angles and is excellent preparation for careers in law or law school.
-Students in the major are encouraged to take advantage of the Pre-Law Association, Mock Trial, and personalized advising.
-Legal studies students may also be interested in the 3+3 Legal Education Admissions Program (LEAP).
-In conjunction with the State University of Buffalo School of Law, Syracuse University College of Law, Michigan State University Law School and Ohio Northern University's Petit School of Law, Fisher offers the opportunity for qualified students to earn a bachelor of arts degree and a juris doctor degree over the course of approximately six years of full-time study.
-See the Pre-law Experience section for more information.
+The legal studies major is the academic component of the pre-law experience at Fisher.
+Pre-law at Fisher also includes the Pre-Law Student Association, participation in such activities as mock trial, and one-on-one advising with the College's pre-law advisor or with any of the Legal Studies faculty listed above.
+Fisher students interested in law school may also avail themselves of the 3+3 Legal Education Admissions Program (LEAP).
+In conjunction with Michigan State University Law School and Ohio Northern University Petit School of Law, Fisher offers the opportunity for a selected number of qualified students to earn a Bachelor of Arts degree and a Juris Doctor degree over the course of approximately six years of full-time study.
+See the pre-law experience section for more information.